secretstartups/handbook/job-families/chief-executive-officer/strategy-and-operations/index.html.md

 - Has experience in building and managing relationships with folks at executive and more junior levels
 - Has enough technical understanding to help coordinate required activities between JiHu and GitLab Inc. For instance, understands repos and licensing
 - Can speak Mandarin and read Simplified Chinese
 - Can work with some overlap with PST and CST timezones.
-This role would likely be based somewhere in APAC
+This role would likely be based somewhere in APAC.
+Not based in China.

 ## Performance Indicators